diegopau/PowerDirHasher/README.md

 # PowerDirHasher

 PowerDirHasher is a PowerShell script designed to do data integrity operations, using hash algorithms, for a folder or list of folders.
+It works under Windows 10/11.
 It is designed to be super easy to use while still covering the most common features needed for file hashing and validation.
 It does not only file hashing but also verification, file corruption detection (distinguishing between modified files and corrupted files) and keeps a full history of file changes for the target folder/s.